CPAConnect

-CPAConnect is an affiliate association of CPAmerica made up of small, independent Certified Public Accountant firms and sole practitioners in the United States, Puerto Rico and Mexico.
+CPAConnect is an American affiliate association of CPAmerica International made up of small, independent Certified Public Accountant (CPA) firms and sole practitioners in the United States, Puerto Rico and Mexico.

 CPAConnect is an alliance of CPAmerica, Inc., one of the nation’s largest associations of major independent CPA firms.
 Both associations operate out of CPAmerica’s headquarters building in Gainesville, Florida.

-Total revenue of all CPAConnect firms is approximately $155 million.
-Average firm size is seven employees, which includes two partners.
-The total number of employees nationwide surpasses 1,650.
+Average member firm size is seven employees, which includes two partners.